How To Make Onion Rings Homemade

 So, if you’ve ended up with it being too thin, just add a bit more flour to tighten it up.
 The batter will drip off of the coated onion ring but not too fast.
 When you look at the onion ring, if you see no onion and you see all batter, it’s probably a bit too thick.
 On the same token, if you see all onion, it’s probably too thin.
 Just look for that happy middle.
 To be safe, it’s better to make it too thick than too thin.

-Seasoning for Onion Rings
+About The Optional Seasonings for Onion Rings

 There are seasonings in onion rings batter, believe it or not.
 While you can leave them out, it would taste more classic but still have good texture due to the batter itself.
 For that extra surprising flavor, you actually add in onion powder to the batter.
 That’s right.
 When an onion becomes fried, it loses some of its onion taste.
-Also, the crispy coating of the onion ring has no onion taste to speak of.
-So, if you happened to have a moderate or thick batter, your outer breading will now taste full of flavor, instead of like a fried bread.

 Also, take note of the optional seasonings of garlic and black pepper.
 These are not classic but more for a gourmet added flavor, if you choose to venture with that.
 I recommend you don’t add those in on your first use of this recipe, until you’re sure you want to venture further.
 I reserve using those optional seasonings for when I’m cooking a hearty main course such as a ribeye steak, for example.